lottieandrews/CS464_Project/tutorial/tutorial.md

 	>

 ### Task #9
+Using the commands you've learned so far:
+	- Navigate to the directory `DeleteMe`.
+	- List the contents of the directory.
-Using the commands you've learned so far, navigate to the directory DeleteMe and list its contents.
-You should see a file named `removeMe`.
+- You should see a file named `removeMe`.
 Use the **`rm`** command to delete it.
-List the contents of your current directory to verify that it is empty.
+- List the contents of your current directory again to verify that it is now empty.

 <br/>

 ### `rmdir`
-The **`rmdir`** command is used to delete empty directories.
+The **`rmdir`** (remove directory) command is used to delete empty directories.
 If the directory you are trying to delete contains any files or subfolders, the command will not work until its contents are deleted.
 In the example below, the user navigates from the now-empty `Drafts` folder back to its parent directory, then deletes the `Drafts` folder.

 	> cd ..
 	> ls